dsccommunity/SqlServerDsc/README.md

   is finished.
 * **`[Boolean]` EditionUpgrade** _(Write)_: Upgrades the edition of the installed product.
 Requires that either the ProductKey or the Edition parameter is also assigned.
-No upgrade performed by default.
+By default no edition upgrade is performed.
 * **`[String]` Edition** _(Write)_: Sets the custom free edition.
   { 'Development' | 'Evaluation' | 'ExpressAdvanced' }
 * **`[String]` LogPath** _(Write)_: Specifies the setup log file location, e.g. 'log.txt'.
 By default, log files are created under %TEMP%.
 * **`[String]` InstallFolder** _(Write)_: Sets the install folder, e.g.
   'C:\Program Files\SSRS'.
-Default value is 'C:\Program Files\Microsoft SQL Server Reporting Services'.
+Default value is 'C:\Program Files\Microsoft
+  SQL Server Reporting Services'.

 #### Read-Only Properties from Get-TargetResource